 20 Jul 1944

 13.05 hrs, Norwegian Sea: a British Liberator bomber (RAF Sqdn 59/N, pilot FO D.A.
 Willows) on A/S patrol attacked after locating U-965 on radar.
 The Liberator passed two miles astern to take up a favourable attack position on the starboard beam.
 As it approached, the 37mm AA gun jammed on firing the first round and both men manning the 20mm twin gun on the port side were hit by machine gun fire [Matrosenhauptgefreiter Willibald Niederle died and Bootsmaat Lütjen was wounded].
 Luckily for the U-boat, the depth charges failed to release when the Liberator passed over her stern because the lock-select lever was not fully engaged.
 U-965 then escaped by diving, and seven depth charges were dropped about 40 seconds afterwards.
 Two small streaks of oil, an oval life raft and two pieces of wood were sighted by the crew of the Liberator when it returned to the scene approx. 90 minutes later, but the U-boat was undamaged, and remained submerged until the aircraft departed.
 Mhg Niederle was buried at sea at 22.05 hrs.

 29 Jul 1944

-During an air raid on Bremen, Germany on 29 July the boat was damaged and 4 men were wounded.
+During an air raid on Bremen, Germany on 29 July the boat was damaged and four men were wounded.
 One of them died in December 1944.
 [Matrosenhauptgefreiter Fritz Grusa]

 12 Aug 1944

-One man was killed during an air attack on the base at Brest, France and another man was so severely wounded that he died a day later.
+One man died in an air raid on the base at Brest, France and another was wounded so badly that he died a day later.
 [Bootsmaat Albrecht Sekula, Maschinenobergefreiter Helmut Laskosky]

 18 Aug 1944